m3data/collective-futurecrafting/pages/about/origins.md

 %}

 {% capture next_section_content %}
 <p>In October 2023, four Earthians sat around a virtual tea garden table in the <a href="https://app.gather.town/invite?token=F_z-hVdZR-upu-QQHjYJ">Tethix Archipelago</a>.
 The government wanted input on Australia's science and research priorities.
 Big stuff.
-But instead of getting tangled in BAU, we found ourselves dreaming bigger as the whispering circles wove magic in our minds.</p>
+But instead of getting tangled in the BAU of Horizon 1, we found ourselves dreaming bigger as the whispering circles wove magic in our minds.</p>

 <p>In these gatherings we sketched out something different.
 Not another top-down framework, but a way to bring together the old and the new.</p>
-<p>To bring back the circles where humans have always done their best thinking - around fires, in gardens, at community gatherings and even around virtual tea garden tables like ours.</p>
+<p>To bring back the circles where humans have always done their best thinking and crafting - around fires, in gardens, at community gatherings and even around virtual tea garden tables like ours.</p>
 {% endcapture %}

 {% include two-column-section.html